-brought or imported into Ireland (apart from temporary visits of less
+- all cars/vehicles brought or imported into Ireland (apart from temporary

 (VRT) and must be registered with the Revenue Commissioners.
 The

-People who move to Ireland and have owned their vehicles abroad
+But - people who move to Ireland permanently and have owned their

-for more than 6 months and who are moving permanently to Ireland are
+vehicles abroad for more than 6 months and are exempt from paying

 In some cases foreign-registered vehicles may be imported into Ireland

 temporarily by a non-resident without the requirement